Can Mickelson keep Cup streak alive?

 OLD WESTBURY, N.Y. -- The first time Phil Mickelson represented the United States in a professional team competition was so long ago, he was still swinging a persimmon driver.

-This was 1994 and the 24-year-old baby-faced Mickelson had qualified for a roster that included such teammates as Fred Couples, Corey Pavin and Davis Love III.
+This was 1994, and the 24-year-old baby-faced Mickelson had qualified for a Presidents Cup roster that included such teammates as Fred Couples, Corey Pavin and Davis Love III.
 In his first match on Friday morning, he teamed with Tom Lehman to defeat Peter Senior and Frank Nobilo.
 Two days later, he halved a singles match with Fulton Allem, helping the U.S. side to a decisive victory.

 He's never failed to play in an annual team event since then.